Intro to x86–64 | TryHackMe Writeup

 Upon inspecting the stack on the second iteration, we find that variable var_8h is equal to 0x05 which is 5 and var_ch is equal to 0x00 with this being 0.
 The next questions ask about the values of these variables at the end of the program which can be found by setting a breakpoint right before the return instruction and then starting the program.
 We then inspect the stack as usual and find that var_8h is 2 and var_ch is 0.

 Now we get to the main tasks of this room.
-Here we’re reversing this crackme1 binary to find out the right password.
-From the answer field I can see that it expects something in the format of ***.*.*.*.
-After looking at the main function, I can see integers like 127, 0s and 1s which leads me to believe this is the localhost IP and I am in fact correct yay.
+Here we’re reversing the crackme1 binary to uncover the right password.
+After looking around the main function, I begin to see a few integers along with dots which resemble parts of the localhost IP.
+I try my luck with that and I am right.

 The final task involves us taking a look at the crackme2 binary.
 The first thing I see when reversing it is a path to a file on the machine which immediately sparks my attention as this leads to a secret.txt file.
 I then check out the file and it contains a password however this doesn’t seem to work inside the program.
 After carefully examining the instructions I come to no conclusion so I check the hint which simply says “reversing”.
 It takes a while for it to click in my mind that I am supposed to reverse the order of the characters.